 Literacy is taught not only thorough specific lessons, but is also a huge part of the culture of the school.

+It is taught not only thorough specific lessons, but is also a huge part of the culture of the school.
 There are regular reading, handwriting, spelling, punctuation and grammar lessons.
 The creative curriculum ensures that all knowledge and skills can then be applied with purpose and enjoyment